cloudsimplus/cloudsimplus-whitepaper/README.md

 CloudSim Plus Testbeds modules provides some classes that implement simulation testbeds in a repeatable manner, allowing a researcher to collect valid scientific results, such as means and standard deviations, considering a specific confidence interval.
 They serve as examples on how to create broader testbed experiments.

-The CloudSim Plus Benchmarks module is used just internally to measure the overhead of some CloudSim Plus features.
+CloudSim Plus Benchmarks module is used just internally to measure the overhead of some CloudSim Plus features.

 ## Exclusive Features